aranasaurus/aranasaurus.github.io/_drafts/pac-man-ghost-ai-visualisation.md

  choosing the direction to go in the next tile.
 The numbers represent the distance from that tile to that ghost's current target tile.

-The simulation runs by tile.
-Whereas the game runs fluidly between the tiles, the algorithms themselves only care about the tiles, so making it advance per tile made it easy to see how things go step by step.
+The demo simulation runs by tile.
+Whereas the game shows the characters runing fluidly between the tiles, the algorithms themselves only care about the tile the character is in, so making it advance per tile made it easy to see how things go step by step.

 ## Controls